-Additionally, and following an active and extensive strategic review process over two years, the company entered into a definitive agreement in the fourth quarter of 2016 with China Oceanwide Holdings Group Co., Ltd. (Oceanwide) under which Oceanwide has agreed to acquire all of the outstanding shares of the company.
-The transaction has been approved by Genworth s stockholders, and is subject to other closing conditions, including the receipt of regulatory approvals.1
+Additionally, and following an active and extensive strategic review process over two years, the company entered into a definitive agreement in the fourth quarter of 2016 with subsidiaries of China Oceanwide Holdings Group Co., Ltd. (together with its affiliates, Oceanwide) under which Oceanwide has agreed to acquire all of the outstanding shares of the company.
+The transaction has been approved by Genworth's stockholders, and is subject to other closing conditions, including the receipt of regulatory approvals.